PisanA/junit-webpage/index.md

 ### Github Classroom Setup
 Once the setup process is complete, we would want to start distributing the assignments to students.
 We will use Github classroom as a method to distribute starter code.
 - Create an assignment on [Github Classroom](https://classroom.github.com/).
 Students do not need admin access to their repository.
+  - Owners of the Github Classroom can view/edit all students' repositories, but students cannot view others' repositories.
 - The starter repository will be pointed at the public starter repository as mentioned in the breakdown above.

 ### Checking Feedback